ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Management / Changes - the changes could be wrong after ADD or REFRESH actions in that snapshot
-- Diagrams - if the site was opened from network overview diagram then "single point of failure" or "Nonredundant links" didn't work
+- Diagrams - if the site was opened from network overview diagram then "single point of failure" or "Non-redundant links" didn't work
 - System - Backup - backup to FTP/FTPS server didn't work without
   directory specification
 - Add devices into snapshot - if the IP addresses were already tried